Military cooperative

 Among others, they were popular in Poland in the interwar period.
 In the United Kingdom the Army & Navy Co-operative Society was founded in 1871 but ceased to be a cooperative in 1934, becoming a provincial department store.
 The Canteen and Mess Co-operative Society, founded in 1894, operated canteens on a cooperative basis until absorbed into a government body during the First World War.
 This later developed into the Navy, Army and Air Force Institutes (NAAFI) which continues to provide services to the British military.

 Purpose and functions

 A military cooperative is a form of cooperative movement aimed at providing equipment and supply to the military personnel.
 Such cooperatives aim to supply soldiers with all kinds of products; in peacetime, they are also supposed to defend soldiers against exploitation.
 Military cooperative stores usually have low profit margins as they sell goods at preferential prices to the eligible customers.

 By country

+Australia

+The Army and Air Force Canteen Service (AAFCANS) was established in 1915 as the Army Canteen Service.
+It is a not-for-profit Commonwealth statutory body that operates under the Defence Australia portfolio and is answerable to the Minister for Defence, the Minister for Defence Personnel and the Chiefs of Defence, Army and Air Force.
+It provides goods, facilities, and services to or for the entertainment and recreation of designated members of the Australian Defence Force community.